 Choosing the right file sharing solution is the first step.
 Now, it’s time to put it into practice.
 A thoughtful implementation plan ensures your team and clients adopt the new system smoothly, helping you see a return on your investment much faster.
 Breaking the process down into manageable steps will make the transition feel less like a chore and more like an upgrade.

-Plan the Initial Setup and Configuration
+Map Out Your Setup and Configuration

 Before you move a single file, map out your new digital office.
 A successful rollout starts with a clear plan for how you’ll set up and configure the system.
 Think about how your team works and what your ideal file structure looks like.
 Since many modern platforms are built to work with tools you already use, like Microsoft 365, the initial setup can be quite straightforward.
 By planning your folder templates and user permissions ahead of time, you create a solid foundation that makes day-to-day work more efficient.
 Explore how a new system can fit with your current software by looking at its integrations.